Reuters Logo

 Reuters LogoReuters Logo PNG

-The Reuters logo’s simplicity does not mean it’s easy to understand.
-It’s a business-like and strict sign that considers every element.
+The simplicity of the Reuters logo does not mean it’s easy to understand.
+It’s a businesslike, strict sign that considers every detail.
 Although all details are identical, many are just like the news transmitted by the media agency.
 In this way, the emblem symbolizes that our world is entirely made up of interesting information.

 Reuters: Brand overview